NethermindEth/horus-checker/README.md

 with `@pre` and `@post`, respectively, and also in the middle of a function body with `@invariant` and `@assert`.

+Notes:
+People don't know what field (elements) are, they don't understand what an embedding is and they will feel bad when you say that there's an *obvious* embedding.
+Furthermore, ($[x] \mapsto x \in \mathbb{N}$) doesn't render for me.

+... and also in the middle of a function body with @invariant and @assert -> maybe a disclaimer on this, to make sure that they probably shouldn't be using an assert, or they're aware of what it really does.

 #### What SMT solvers are available?